Work Email is Dying and That Means a Lot for Teamwork Online

 Therefore the Master concerns himself With the depths and not the surface

-So the McKinsey Global Institute (MGI) went beyond the surface information (such as how many emails the average worker sends) and instead went in-depth about what such information means and how we can use it to improve the way we work.
+So the McKinsey Global Institute (MGI) went beyond the surface information (such as how many emails the average worker sends) and instead went in-depth about what such information means and how we can use it to improve the way we work together online.
 In their report titled, The social economy: unlocking value and productivity through social technologies, they found that the average interaction worker — which they define as high-skill knowledge workers, including managers and professionals — spends an estimated 28% of their work week... managing email.
 And another 20% of their time sifting through internal communication or trying to track down a colleague who can help with a specific task.

 With this in mind they determined that the average interaction worker could increase productivity by 20-25% if they fully embraced various social technologies to enhance "communication, knowledge sharing, and collaboration within and across social enterprises."